poelzi/OpenChronos/README.txt

     2010-06-15 - Project now compiles and links without errors.
 This was accomplished by compiling and linking in separate steps.
-    Thanks go to Daniel Poelzleitherner this contribution.
+    Thanks go to Daniel Poelzleitherner for this contribution.
     Daniel also contributed Python scripts that convert the build's elf file to a TI txt file.
-This function is incorporated into the makeefile and is done automatically by at the end of the build.
+This function is incorporated into the makefile and is done automatically by at the end of the build.

     ITEMS NEEDING TESTING: (as of 2010-06-14